 Company must address the issue of service leadership or cost leadership.
 The challenge of diversified strategic portfolios and strategic know-how go hand in hand.
 It may help for deploying the resources in best possible manners.
 The business conglomerates have to face the deceptive moves by competitors.
 To this assault, they must shield themselves with core competencies across the organization to attain competitive advantage.
-The proper and apt strategic architecture plays prominent role for succeeding in Business.
+The proper and apt strategies fuel business engine effectively.
+According to C.K.Prahalad and Gary Hammel, strategic architecture plays prominent role for succeeding in Business.
 Companies must develop huge pool of core competencies through employee potential and their unique fortes.
 For that they should sense and adopt distinct values and multiple skills.
 To apply shared vision supports business survival, growth and consolidation of the capabilities.